vasicvuk/it255-16-17-Practice/README.md

 Also you will need to import Database from this SQL.
 Database name and configuration is placed in <b>it255/config.php</b> file.<br/>

-Inside SQL folder there are Power Designer models and also SQL files for this project.

 ```sql